 These clamps look quite appealing when attached to your partner's nipples.
 The intensity of the sensation can be adjusted from almost nothing to very strong, and a good tug on the chain is guaranteed to get your partner's attention.
 For men, they can be attached to the underside of the penis; some women enjoy the feel of clamps like these on the labia.
 The range of sensation they can produce makes them good even for people who don't like strong sensation on the nipples.

-The next step up are "C-clamps."
-These adjustable clamps can be used very lightly, or can be tightened to provide whatever degree of "pinch" you like.
-They aren't spring-loaded, but instead use an adjustable press mechanism to pinch the nipples.
-This style of nipple clamp won't accidentally pinch too hard if they're not initially adjusted correctly the way alligator-style clamps can.
+The next step up is "C-clamps."
+These adjustable clamps can be used very lightly, or can be tightened to provide whatever degree of pinch you like.
+This style of nipple clamp won't accidentally pinch too hard if they're not adjusted correctly the way alligator-style clamps can.

 And finally, for those of you who really, really like this sort of thing: the pinnacle of nipple clamps in terms of intensity of sensation without doubt belongs to the Japanese clover clamp.